adrienkohlbecker/datadog-agent-arm/README.md

            '~'
 ```

-## Build the datadog-agent release for your Raspberry Pi
+## Build the datadog-agent release for ARM 32-bit and 64-bit platforms (Raspberry Pi, Scaleway...)

 ### TL;DR